 VIII.
-CONCLUSIONS
+CONCLUSION

 In this paper, we have derived several properties of the MIMO radar ambiguity function and the cross ambiguity function.
 These results are derived for the ULA case.
-To summarize, Property 1, 2 and 6 characterize the MIMO radar ambiguity function along the line $\{(0,0,f,f)\}$ .
-Properties 3, 4 and 5 characterize the energy of the cross ambiguity function and the MIMO radar ambiguity function.
+To summarize, Property 1, 2, and 6 characterize the MIMO radar ambiguity function along the line $\{(0,0,f,f)\}$.
+Properties 3, 4, and 5 characterize the energy of the cross ambiguity function and the MIMO radar ambiguity function.
 These properties imply that we can only spread the energy of the MIMO radar ambiguity function evenly on the available time and bandwidth because the energy is confined.
 Properties 7 and 8 show the symmetry of the cross ambiguity function and the MIMO radar ambiguity function.
-These properties imply that when we design the waveform, we only need to focus on the region $\{(\tau, \nu, f, f') | \tau \geq 0\}$ of the MIMO radar ambiguity function.
-Property 9 and 10 show the shearoff effect of the LFM waveform.
+These properties imply that when we design the waveform, we only need to focus on the region $\{(\tau, \nu, f, f') | \tau \ge 0\}$ of the MIMO radar ambiguity function.
+Properties 9 and 10 show the shear-off effect of the LFM waveform.
 This shearing improves the range resolution.
 We have also introduced a waveform design method for MIMO radars.
 This method is applicable to the case where the transmitted waveforms are orthogonal and consist of multiple shifted narrow pulses.
 The proposed method applies the simulated annealing algorithm to search for the frequency-hopping codes which minimize the p-norm of the ambiguity function.
 The numerical examples show that the waveforms generated by this method provide better angular and range resolutions than the LFM waveforms which have often been used in the traditional SIMO radar systems.
-In this paper, we have presented the results only for the case of linear arrays.
-Nevertheless it is possible to further generalize these results for multi-dimensional arrays.
+In this paper, we have presented the results only for the case of